1dot13/source/gamedir-languages/German_Version/GermanTranslatedMercs-ReadMe.txt

 - updates to Wink

-2016-01-26:
-- added Skitz
-- added Leon
-- updates to Kelly
-- updates to Sparky
-- updates to Stella
-- updates to Screw

 Status:
 -------
 - weekly content updates
-- 10 of 50 mercs remain to be added
+- 7 of 50 mercs remain to be added
 - polish/rework to already existing files